milosgajdos/gocv-playground/01_Basics/README.md

 ## Image channels

-Every digital image has certain number of image channels.
-Colored images have R, G, B and alpha channel.
-You can obtain number of image channels using `Channels()` function.
+Every digital image has a certain number of channels.
+Colored images have R (Red), G (Green), B (Blue) and alpha (opacity) channel.
+You can obtain the number of the image channels using `Channels()` function.

 Color image:
 ```go